 As already mentioned, since conversion rates at police force area level are subject to some fluctuation, it was decided to over sample addresses by a magnitude of 1.2 to create a pool of reserve addresses in each activated sample unit.
-In the event, some of the reserve sample was issued during the year to ensure that the target number of interviews were met (see table 2.1).
+In the event, none of the reserve sample was issued during the 2016-17 survey year (see table 2.1).